Rajpratik71/Mininet-wiki/[GSoC-2013]-Mininet-Web-Interface-Design-Docs.md

      - See `setup/conf/supervisord.conf` for supervisor configuration template.
      - See `setup/conf/nginx.conf` for nginx configuration template.
   - Initialize djpp stuff (static files, database content).
+     - Also include the database entries to support GitHub authentication.
   - Run gunicorn, supervisor and nginx.

 ### mnp: